NewsLocal News

 and last updated

-Childcare services were a big issue, especially in areas like Catoosa, which are considered daycare deserts.
+Childcare services are a big issue especially in areas considered daycare deserts, like Catoosa.

 After reviewing concerns from their community, the Cherokee Nation decided to build a location in Catoosa.